ConceptaNjolima/MyTNTResources/Week 1/[ENG1.1] Intro to VSCode and TypeScript.md

     ```
     4. Compile the TS code.
 TS compiles to JS and runs as JS.
 In the terminal `tsc filename.ts`. `filename.js` is created.
     5. Run the code.
 Enter `node helloworld.js` in the command line.
-    6. Create a file call tsconfig.json in the same folder. *Need to do this now*?
+    6. Create a file call tsconfig.json in the same folder.
+This indicates the root of a TS file and defines how the project is compiled.
     7. Add the following lines to tsconfig.json:
     ```
     {